Vedanta: Ramanuja (Vishishtadvaita Vedanta) (11th–12th centuries)

-Rāmānuja (1017–1137 CE) was the most influential philosopher in the Vishishtadvaita tradition.
+Rāmānuja (1017–1137 CE) was the most influential philosopher in the Viśiṣṭādvaita tradition.
 As the philosophical architect of Vishishtadvaita, he taught qualified non-dualism.
 Ramanuja's teacher, Yadava Prakasha, followed the Advaita monastic tradition.
 Tradition has it that Ramanuja disagreed with Yadava and Advaita Vedanta, and instead followed Nathamuni and Yāmuna.
 Ramanuja reconciled the Prasthanatrayi with the theism and philosophy of the Vaishnava Alvars poet-saints.
 Ramanuja wrote a number of influential texts, such as a bhasya on the Brahma Sutras and the Bhagavad Gita, all in Sanskrit.

 Ramanuja presented the epistemological and soteriological importance of bhakti, or the devotion to a personal God (Vishnu in Ramanuja's case) as a means to spiritual liberation.
 His theories assert that there exists a plurality and distinction between Atman (souls) and Brahman (metaphysical, ultimate reality), while he also affirmed that there is unity of all souls and that the individual soul has the potential to realize identity with the Brahman.
 Vishishtadvaiata provides the philosophical basis of Sri Vaishnavism.

 Ramanuja was influential in integrating Bhakti, the devotional worship, into Vedanta premises.